percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.streaming.rst

    More information about |xbstream|
       :ref:`xbstream_binary`

-When compression is enabled, |xtrabackup| compresses all output data, except the meta and non-InnoDB files which are not compressed, using the specified compression algorithm.
+When compression is enabled, |xtrabackup| compresses the output data, except for the meta and non-InnoDB files which are not compressed, using the specified compression algorithm.
 The only currently supported algorithm is ``quicklz``.
 The resulting files have the ``qpress`` archive format, i.e. every
 \*.qp file produced by xtrabackup is essentially a one-file qpress archive and